 How do you remember our winter so far this year?
-Chilly and downright cold?
+Cold nights and cool days?
 Flowers and vegetables have been slow to grow?
-Only a few drops of rain?
+Only a few drops of rain if any?

 Do not let a warm week in February allow you to think that winter is over.
 We can and most likely will have freezing temperatures this month and possibly into March.
 The average last frost date is March 15, and remember – That is the AVERAGE!!!